All Episodes

 If he spent that money in North Dakota, Montana, Indiana, Missouri, West Virginia, the fact is you'd have such a big Republican majority, you'd pass the stuff you guys want to pass.

-I mean, I'm I'm just being really honest.
+I mean, I'm just being really honest.

-Yeah that all the Republicans in the House and Senate get in a room and I'll pay for all the pizza they can eat.
+I've actually suggested, and I've offered to pay, that all the Republicans in the House and Senate get in a room, and I'll pay for all the pizza they can eat.

-They ought to turn off the air conditioner so they can be more like our our framers and founders.
+They ought to turn off the air conditioner so they can be more like our framers and founders.

-And I'll even say and send in modern day pizza so they can stuff their fat faces and maybe come out after just a certain amount of time and do something.
+And I'll even say and send in modern-day pizza so they can stuff their fat faces and maybe come out after just a certain amount of time and do something.

 Exactly.